secretdataz/athena-language-support/README.md

 * `On:` event handler snippet
 * `for`, `while`, `do` flow control snippet

+## Installation

+Visit [the extension's page](https://marketplace.visualstudio.com/items?itemName=secretdataz.athena-language-support) in Visual Studio Marketplace.
+You can also install the extension directly from Visual Studio Code's extension menu.

 ## Contributing

 Feel free to open issues or PRs.
 We welcome your contributions, especially efforts to standardize this extension's grammar definition.